chizuo/ABS-Browser-App/README.md

-# a-better-subcribe-system
+# A Better Subcription System

-browser extension for subscribing to playlists versus channels
+A browser extension for subscribing to playlists versus channels in YouTube.

 ## Available Commands